danielepalumbo89/danielepalumbo89.github.io/_posts/2016-06-04-d3-Simple-Bar-Chart.md

 <h2>D3.js live version of a bar chart with tooltip and animation</h2>
 Given the complexity that the code may assume if overloaded with transitions and animations, I decided to keep the the visualisation simple so to show how fast it loads up on the page and also - building this static page - how perfectly fit in a really simple CMS.

+The style adopted is very simple, however the colours has been taken from the IBT website.
 <div>
 <head>
   <meta charset="utf-8">